 - Garnish: fresh blueberries

-So, which of these Cosmopolitan recipes will you try?
+So, which of these is the world’s best Cosmopolitan recipe?
+You might have to try them all to decide.
 For more excellent home bar recipes in addition to the Cosmopolitan cocktail, see our article about the scotch drinks you can mix up at home.